Photo Credit: Cavallapazza

 At WildEarth Guardians, we recognize and advocate for native species’ inherent right to exist and thrive.
 Why?
 Because it’s their birthright—this is their home and their last refuge.
 We are working to end Wildlife Services’ trapping, poisoning, and aerial gunning of native species on our public lands and shift the paradigm to coexistence between humans and wildlife.

 Native wildlife deserves to exist and thrive in their home, the iconic landscapes of the American West.
 We are building a groundswell of support to end the cruel and outdated killing methods of Wildlife Services.

-In the past 10 years, Wildlife Services spent over $1 billion to kill over 37 million animals.
+Between 2009 and 2019, Wildlife Services spent over $1 billion to kill over 37 million animals.
 The ironically named “Wildlife Services,” created in 1931, doesn’t serve wildlife—it was created to serve the ranching and agricultural interests of a few.

 Photo Credit: Dick Randall, courtesy of the Humane Society of the United States